Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Known attacks on TLS such as those described in [@RFC7457].
 * Traffic analysis, for example: [@Pitfalls-of-DNS-Encryption].
 * Potential for client tracking via transport identifiers.
-* Blocking of well known ports (e.g. 853 for DNS-over-TLS).
+* Blocking of well known ports (e.g., 853 for DNS-over-TLS).

 Mitigations:

-In the case of DNS-over-TLS, TLS profiles from Section 9 and the Countermeasures to DNS Traffic Analysis from section 11.1 of [@!RFC8310] provide strong mitigations.
+In the case of DNS-over-TLS, TLS profiles from Section 9 of [@!RFC8310] and the Countermeasures to DNS Traffic Analysis from section 11.1 of [@!RFC8310] provide strong mitigations.
 This includes but is not limited to: